jricardooliveira/redis-document-data-search/README.md

 ./bin/redis-document-cli generate_events 1000
 ```

-### Example Records Stored in Redis
+### Example Records Stored in Valkey/Redis

-Below are examples of the JSON structure for both customer and event records as stored in Redis.
+Below are examples of the JSON structure for both customer and event records as stored in Valkey/Redis.
 These are helpful for understanding the data model and for generating your own test data.

 #### Example: Customer Record